-From there, you’ll work to pay off credit card bills, student loans, car loans, child support payments and other outstanding debt before you can re-apply for a loan.
+From there, you’ll work to pay off credit cards, student loans, car loans, child support payments, and other outstanding debt before you can re-apply for a loan.
 During this time frame, it’s also important that you avoid taking on new debt.
-Avoid purchasing a new car, large electronics or other expensive products when applying for a loan or buying a home.
+Avoid purchasing a new car, large electronics, or other expensive products when applying for a loan or buying a home.

 Mistake 4: Moving too slowly

 As prices grow and first-time buyers enter the market, low-priced listings (often called “starter homes”) can be scarce.
-Buyers are typically not advised to rush into the process, but today’s conditions do require a certain haste.
+Buyers are typically not advised to rush into the process, but today’s conditions do require buyers to move somewhat quickly.
 So, what’s a buyer to do in this unique, low-inventory market?